skynet-im/skynet/protocol.md

 ### **0x04** DeleteAccount ![networkUp] ###
 This packet is sent by a client to delete the user's account.
+The server will delete only delete personal data that has not been sent to other users.
+This includes:
+- Mail confirmations
+- Loopback channel
+- Loopback messages
+- Blocked accounts
+- Blocked conversations
+- Account data channel memberships
+- Group memberships
+- Profile data channel memberships

+Furthermore, all direct channels have to be archived and other accounts prevented from opening new channels.

+All other messages are kept until they expire or a counterpart's account is deleted, too.
 ```vpsl
 <Byte[32] KeyHash>
 ```